PhilipB06/EconomyCraft/README.md

 Two further keys are written by the editor:

 - `components` holds NBT for custom items such as a name, enchantments or shulker contents.
-JSON keys must be unique, so a second variant of the same item takes a `#label` suffix — `minecraft:shulker_box#loot_rare`.
+JSON keys must be unique, so a second variant of the same item takes a `#label` suffix, e.g.: `minecraft:shulker_box#loot_rare`.
 The suffix is stripped on load and is not shown to players.
 - `"removed": true` marks a bundled default that was deleted, so it is not restored on the next start.
 Delete the entry to restore it.

 ---